srosanba/sas-consort-sgplot/README.md

   b.
 The boxId approach is slightly faster during the initial specification.
   c.
 Using the boxID approach means that the text automatically repositions itself when boxes are resized or repositioned.

-The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links as the need arises.
+The revised code ([efficiencies.sas](https://github.com/srosanba/sas-consort-sgplot/blob/master/efficiencies.sas)) is much more compact than the original program and should be more robust to resizing and repositioning of boxes and links should the need arise.

 Here is a side-by-side of the box creation code (original on the left, efficiencies on the right).
 Each line has 4 numbers instead of 2, but there are one fourth the number of lines.
 Additionally, resizing and repositioning boxes is easier.